co2co-me/Night-Tale.github.io/README.md

-# Night-Tale.github.io
+WELCOME TO AFRICAN STORIES BLOQ
-is a site of moonlight tale, where you can relax and enjoy and spend your time
+This is a site of moonlight tale, where you can relax and enjoy, spend your time
 <!DOCTYPE html>
 <html lang="en-gb" dir="ltr">
 <title>AFRICAN MOONLIGHT NIGHT-TALE ENTERTAINMENT</title>